robertocarlosmedina/voterpy/README.md

 ```shell
     $ python3 main.py server manager voter
 ```
-Note: The order of execution does not import
+Note: The order of execution does not matters
 ### The Server Socket
 ```shell
     $ python3 main.py server